 BMW added the smaller and more affordable C 400 X to their scooter line.
 The scooter is BMWs first mid-sized maxi-scooter, and it arrive with an adventure touring look to it.

-At 350cc, the C 400 X is a more affordable scooter that will appeal to a larger audience.
+At 350cc, the C 400 X is a more affordable scooter that BMW hopes will expand their scooters to a much larger audience.